sphew/WbeRZ_UseCase/README.md

 # WbeRZ_UseCase

-In this Repo, I will collect and organize MLOps usecase for a hands-on training.
+In this Repo, I will collect and organize MLOps usecase for hands-on trainings.

-* wine classifier
+* wine quality classifier